eurofound/convergEU/README.md

 <br>

-The package has been updated to add patterns (from 39 to 59) to the country dynamics analysis, maps have also been added to the fiches.
+December 2022 -The package has been updated to add patterns (from 39 to 59) to the country dynamics analysis, maps have also been added to the fiches.

 You may use  *devtools* to  install the current version under development: